-The very first meal to be served on a train was in 1874, when the Midland Rail Service started to add Pullman dining cars to their long distance train services, in 1879 the Great Northern Railway famously fitted out a wonderfully splendid Pullman car called the 'Prince of Wales' as a full service dining car, which served meals that were cooked and prepared en route, it is not known if the Prince of Wales himself every enjoyed an English breakfast whilst sat in the carriage named after him, but rumour has it that he did.
+The very first meal to be served on a train was in 1874, when the Midland Rail Service started to add Pullman dining cars to their long distance train services, in 1879 the Great Northern Railway famously fitted out a wonderfully splendid Pullman car called the 'Prince of Wales' as a full service dining car, which served meals that were cooked and prepared en route for hungry travelers.

 In the early 1900's (the Edwardian period), the Edwardians spared no expense on creating the most luxurious and elegant train dining cars they could, so that they could enjoy a fine dining experience whilst on the move.
-In his book 'The Railway Car', Geoffrey Kichenside describes the interior of a luxury dining car.
+In his book 'The Railway Car', Geoffrey Kichenside describes their interiors.

 "Damasks were used for curtains or blinds, seats were covered in leather, attractive floral printed material, or velvet; walnut, stained wood or other timbers were used for interior panelling, some of which was often skillfully figured or engraved."